Nosma2520/RecruitNS/index.md

 ### Command
 ```
 &recruit {Client Key} {Telegram ID} {Secret Key} {Your NationStates Nation} {# of Telegrams} {Your Region}
 ```
-For your NS nation and NS region enter it as all lowercase and use undersdcores for spaces.
+For your NS nation and NS region enter it as all lowercase and use underscores to replace spaces.

 Ex.
 ```